Introduction

 Attach the spark plug socket to your socket wrench.

-Fit the socket over the spark plug and turn counterclockwise until the spark plug is loose.
+Place the socket over the spark plug and turn it counterclockwise until it loosens.

 Step 4: Install the New Spark Plug